ssardina/pynbl/README.md

 # Pynblstats: Python AUS Bball Statistic System

-These scripts will collect the data (as JSON data) from one more more games from [fibalivestats](http://www.fibaorganizer.com/) and produce:
+The scripts and notebooks in this repo allows to extract information and statistics from Basketball game data provided by [fibalivestats](http://www.fibaorganizer.com/) for the [NBL Australian Basketball](https://nbl.com.au/) competition.

+The data is mostly provided as JSON files via a game-id number, and most of the information extracted is in the form of [Panda](https://pandas.pydata.org/) dataframes.

+The **main system** is a Jupyter Notebook [bball_stats.ipynb](bball_stats.ipynb), which can be used to _incrementally_ construct (i.e., by extending previous results) statistical tables as games are played along the season.

+The output of this notebook is:

-- a [Panda](https://pandas.pydata.org/) Dataframe with stats for each teams' stint (e.g., lineup of players who played together in different intervals during the game).
+- a Pandas table with stats for each teams' _stint_ (e.g., lineup of players who played together in different intervals during the game).
-- a [Panda](https://pandas.pydata.org/) Dataframe  with games' information (e.g., team names, scores).
+- a Pandas table with games' information (e.g., team names, scores, date, venue, etc.).

-The system can also provide:
+The system can also extract, via various functions, the following information:

 - A **table of stints** for each team containing the lineup of players of each stint, the intervals and the number of minutes the stint was on court.
 - A **play-by-play** DataFrame, with and without the stint id on each play for each team (denoting which lineups where on court at a play).
 - The **starting lineup** of a team.
+- **Game information**, including teams, scores, venue, and date.

 ## Pre-requisites

-The script runs on Python and requires `panda` and `dtale`:
+The system needs Python and Jupyter notebook, and requires at least `panda` and `dtale` packages:

 ```shell
 $ pip install pandas dtale